Battle brewing over former racetrack eyed for sports betting

 The lawsuit by developer Cherry Hill Towne Center Partners challenges a 1999 document that permanently forbids wagering activity other than by defendant Garden State Park Racing and its successors at the former Garden State Park racetrack.
 GSPR’s parent, Greenwood Racing, which operates the Parx casino and racetrack north of Philadelphia, also is named as a defendant.

-The track held its last races in 2001.
+The track held its last race in 2001 and closed in 2002.
 Cherry Hill Towne Center Partners wants to operate a sports betting facility there.
-It's now a mixed-use residential and retail center.
+It’s now a mixed-use residential and retail center.

 At stake is one of New Jersey’s coveted venues for legal sports betting, made possible by the U.S. Supreme Court’s ruling in May invalidating a federal ban that had been in effect since the early 1990s.